coreos/docs/os/booting-with-ipxe.md

 boot</pre>
     </div>
     <div class="tab-pane active" id="stable-create">
+      <p>The Stable channel should be used by production clusters.
+Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Container Linux {{site.stable-channel}}.</p>
       <p>iPXE downloads a boot script from a publicly available URL.
 You will need to host this URL somewhere public and replace the example SSH key with your own.
 You can also run a <a href="https://github.com/kelseyhightower/coreos-ipxe-server">custom iPXE server</a>.</p>
       <pre>
 #!ipxe